Solar panels are modular. The panels are flexible, easy to use, and affordable.

-Higher efficiency will bring a reduction in cost and big savings of space.
-You need lower capital investment and less space but get higher usable wattage.
+Higher efficiency brings a reduction in cost and big savings of space.
+The ideal is to make lower capital investment and to use less space, but get higher usable wattage.

-In the future, technology will improve and prices will reduce.
-Also, efficiency will be better.
-This is due to high demand and many players that compete for a strong market position.
+In the future, technology will improve, and prices will reduce.
+Also, efficiency will improve.
+This is due to high demand, improved development, and better manufacturing.
+Also, many players that compete for a strong market position.

 Some people reckon that a solar module does save energy.
 This is not true.

 With solar, we use another source of energy which is free and nonpolluting.
-We still use energy though and with solar we not always reduce our power consumption.
+We still use energy though, and with solar we do not always reduce our power consumption.